 Contract management software is an investment, not only financially but in the time expense to customize and implement the system, upload legacy contracts, and train users.
 However, with advances in technology, gone are the days where the only contract management software options are clunky, complicated, and excessively expensive solutions.

-ContractWorks is affordably priced at only $500/month for unlimited users and unlimited contracts, and we're proud of our short implementation time.
+ContractWorks is affordably priced, starting at just $600/month for unlimited users, and we're proud of our short implementation time.
 Companies get up and running in minutes.
 Using the above ROI calculator, what type of savings could you realize with the implementation of a simple, effective, contract management solution?